KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 ### **Introduction**

 The sample uses a mesh heavy scene which has 1856 meshes with 475 KB of mesh data.
 This is to demonstrate a use case where many different calls to pushing uniform data will occur during a single frame.
-The constant data that is being sent is the per-mesh model matrix, the camera view projection matrix, and if 256 bytes of push constants are available it will push a scale matrix and some extra padding.
+The constant data that is being sent is the per-mesh model matrix, the camera view projection matrix, a scale matrix and some extra padding.
+If the GPU doesn't support 256 bytes of push constants, it will instead push 128 bytes (it won't include the scale matrix and the extra padding).

 A performance graph is displayed at the top with two charts, one showing frame time, and one showing the load/store cycles.